Schpuzzle of the Week:Flippin’ efflorescence!

 Write down the last names of two U.S. presidents in chronological order.
 Remove the last five letters of the first name and the first three letters of the second name.
 Remove the space.
 You’ll name a farm creature.

-1. a sausage produced in Switzerland, France
+Now rearrange the combined letters you removed to spell either: 1. a sausage produced in Switzerland, France

 and parts of Germany, or